CLI Commands

 {u’url’: u’ |

-, we can access the serial console using following command:
+You can now access the serial console with the following command:

 socat - tcp:<host>:<port>